Venkateswara Temple, Tirumala: Architecture

-Garbhagriha is the Sanctum sanctorum where the presiding deity Venkateswara resides along with other small deities.
-Golden Entrance leads to Garbhagriha.
-There are two more doors in between Bangaruvakili and Garbhagriha.
-The deity is in a standing posture with four hands in different postures - one in varada posture, one placed over thigh and other two holding Shanka and Sudarshana Chakra.
+The garbhagriha is the sanctum sanctorum where the presiding deity Venkateswara resides along with other small deities.
+The golden entrance leads to the garbhagriha.
+There are two more doors in between the bangaruvakili and the garbhagriha.
+The deity is in a standing posture with four hands in different postures - one in varada posture, one placed over thigh and other two holding the Panchajanya and the Sudarshana Chakra.
 The deity is decorated with precious ornaments.
-The deity bears Goddess Lakshmi on the right chest and Goddess Padmavathi on the left.
-Pilgrims are not allowed to enter the Garbhagriha (beyond Kulasekharapadi (path).
+The deity bears the goddess Lakshmi on the right chest and the goddess Padmavati on the left.
+Pilgrims are not allowed to enter the garbhagriha (beyond Kulasekharapadi (path).

-Ananda Nilayam Vimanam is the main Gopuram constructed over Garbhagriha.
-This is a three storied Gopuram and has single Kalasam at its apex.
+The Ananda Nilayam Vimanam is the main gopuram constructed over the garbhagriha.
+This is a three-storied gopuram and has single Kalasam at its apex.
 It is covered with gilt copper plates and covered with a golden vase.
-There are many deities of gods carved over this Gopuram.
-On this Gopuram, there is a deity of Venkateswara known as Vimana Venkateswara which is believed to be exact replica of deity inside Garbhagriha.
+Depictions of several deities are carved over this gopuram.
+On this gopuram, there is a deity of Venkateswara known as Vimana Venkateswara, which is believed to be exact replica of deity inside the garbhagriha.

 Deities in the temple

-Venkateswara, an avatar of Vishnu is the presiding deity of the temple.
+Venkateswara, a form of Vishnu is the presiding deity of the temple.
 It is believed that the Moolavirat is Swayambhu (self manifested).